 Adjustments for price change

 Goods data appearing in exhibit 15 are classified in terms of the SITC Revision 4, with the exception of agricultural and manufactured goods.
-Agricultural goods are defined by the U.S. Department of Agriculture (USDA); they consist of non-marine food products and other products of agriculture that have not passed through complex processes of manufacture.
+Agricultural goods are defined by the U.S. Department of Agriculture (USDA) based on World Trade Organization guidance; they consist of non-fishery food products, raw fibers, feeds, and derivatives.
 Manufactured goods conform to the NAICS; they consist of goods that have been mechanically, physically, or chemically transformed.
 USDA agricultural goods and NAICS manufactured goods are not mutually exclusive categories.

 Re-exports are foreign merchandise entering the country as imports and then exported in substantially the same condition as when imported.
 Re-exports, which are included in overall export totals, appear as separate line items in exhibit 15.